core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 for the Connection Initiator to send its initial CSM message before sending its own initial CSM message.

-To avoid unnecessary latency, a client MAY send additional messages without waiting to receive the server CSM; however, it is important to note that the server CSM might advertise capabilities that impact how a client is expected to communicate with the server.
-For example, the server CSM could advertise a Max-Message-Size option (see {{max-message-size}}) that is smaller than the base value (1152).
+To avoid unnecessary latency, a Connection Initiator MAY send additional messages without waiting to receive the Connection Acceptor's CSM; however, it is important to note that the Connection Acceptor's CSM might advertise capabilities that impact how the initiator is expected to communicate with the acceptor.
+For example, the acceptor CSM could advertise a Max-Message-Size option (see {{max-message-size}}) that is smaller than the base value (1152).

-Clients and servers MUST treat a missing or invalid CSM as a connection error and abort the connection (see {{sec-abort}}).
+Endpoints MUST treat a missing or invalid CSM as a connection error and abort the connection (see {{sec-abort}}).

 CoAP requests and responses are exchanged asynchronously over the